-- d.
-Create a new JMS Server for UMS: for example, UMSJMSServer\N. Use the UMSJMSFileStore\N for this JMS server.
-Target the UMSJMSServer\N server to the recently created managed server (WLS\SOAn). - Update the SubDeployment targets for the SOA JMS Module to include the recently created SOA JMS Server.
+- f.
+For BPM systems only: Create a new JMS Server for BPM, for example, BPMJMSServer\N. Use the BPMJMSFileStore\N for this JMSServer.
+Target the BPMJMSServer\N Server to the recently created Managed Server (WLS\ SOAn). - g.
+Target the UMSJMSSystemResource to the SOA\Cluster as it may have changed during extend operations.
 To do this, expand the Services node and then expand the Messaging node.
 Choose JMS Modules from the Domain Structure window of the Oracle WebLogic Server Administration Console.
 The JMS Modules page appears.
-Click SOAJMSModuleUDDs (represented as a hyperlink in the Names column of the table).
-The Settings page for SOAJMSModuleUDDs appears.
-Open the SubDeployments tab.
-The SOAJMSSubDM subdeployment appears.
+Click UMSJMSSytemResource and open the Targets tab.
+Make sure all of the servers in the SOA\Cluster appear selected (including the recently cloned WLS\SOAn). - h.
+Update the SubDeployment Targets for SOA, UMS and BPM JMS Modules (if applicable) to include the recently created JMS servers.